 * Health Care Surrogate

-* Living Will with a consent to communicate medical information (also know as a HIPAA waiver)
+* Living Will with consent to communicate medical information (also known as a HIPAA waiver)

 * Revocable Trust (when appropriate based upon a person’s assets).